lunasec-io/lunasec/README.md

 [Try the live demo.](https://app.lunasec.dev/) It's a simple web app that you can play with in your browser.
 Sign up for a new account and then submit some fake data in the secure inputs.
-Right-click and inspect secure elements on the page and watch network traffic to see LunaSec working behind-the-scenes to protect private data.
+Right-click and inspect secure elements on the page and watch network traffic to see LunaDefend working behind-the-scenes to protect private data.

 Alternatively, you may also launch it locally with one command **if you have Node and Docker installed**: